sabinedijt/utils/README.md

 # Qubit

-Reusable solutions to be used in Qubit experiences
+Reusable solutions to be used in Qubit experiences.
+Add this code to an experience that's always executed and you can use it in any other experience.

 - nonBounce tracking
 - jqPoller